THE ORANGE RIVER RANGE

 Southern Africa in the 1840s & 1850s.

+See the Catalogue Page for the IDM Price List.
 Don't forget to check out the 'THEM' range (Transport, Horses, Equipment and Miscellaneous) for other products suitable for the campaigns in Southern Africa.

 UTILITY OF OUR BASOTHO FIGURES